oomaara/ProjectWork/README.md

 TODO - simple TODO list creator

 ## Project Description
-This is final project Technologies used HTML, CSS, JavaScript, Bootstrap, JQuery, Ajax, Jinja, Flask, Python and SQL.
+This is final project for Course "Fundamentals of Computer Science and Programming".
+Technologies used for project are HTML, CSS, JavaScript, Bootstrap, JQuery, Ajax, Jinja, Flask, Python and SQL.

 The functionalities include:
 1. Adding, editing, deleting items in the list
 2. Changing status for item added
 3. Setting cookies